Nathan-Part/Artistly/README.md

 - Display artist cards with image, country, style, and genre
 - Open a detail page for each artist
 - Show artist biography, banner, logo, and profile image
-- Display top tracks for the selected artist
+- Display the artist's top tracks
 - Show track duration and video views when available
-- Handle missing data cleanly
+- Hide the `Watch video` button when no video link is provided
-- Support dark and light mode
+- Handle loading, error, and empty states
+- Reuse small UI components to keep pages easier to read

 ## Tech Stack